 Ingredients (8 servings)

-- 1 lb medium pasta shells (or other similar shape, such as orecchiette)
+- 1 lb medium pasta shells (such as fusilli)

 - 1 tablespoon olive oil